United by Fate: Reception

 "Used for Glue" and "Good Things" were released as singles, which charted at #42 and #74, respectively, on the UK Singles Chart.
 By March 2011, it had sold 38,000 copies in the US.
 It has since been seen as a landmark for the post-hardcore genre and become a cult classic.
 United by Fate has appeared on best-of emo album lists by Drowned in Sound and NME.
 Similarly, Drowned in Sound included it at number 44 on their list of the best albums released in that publication's lifetime.
+Kerrang! featured the album on their "666 Albums You Must Hear Before You Die!" list.
+In April 2019, Rock Sound ranked the album at number 188 on its list of the "250 Greatest Albums of Our Lifetime", compiling the best albums released sine the publication's launch in 1999.
 Alternative Press ranked "Used for Glue" at number 95 on their list of the best 100 singles from the 2000s.

 Track listing

 All music by Rival Schools, all lyrics by Walter Schreifels.

 "Sweet" is the b-side of the "Used For Glue" single, but only on the vinyl version.
 The song is titled "The Sweet" on the original single, possibly incorrectly.
 It has never been released digitally outside of appearing on an Australian compilation titled "Soundwave 09" in 2008.

 "Get Centered" was previously only available through a sample CD that the band handed out on their 2001 tour, prior to the release of United by Fate.
 The song is titled "Get Center" on that release, possibly incorrectly.

 "Grunge Model" also originates from the aforementioned promotional CD.
 It was re-released as one of the b-sides of "Used For Glue" in 2002.

 "Accept A Compliment" was previously unreleased, although a song by the band titled "Accept The Compliment (Demo)" appeared on promotional CD for 2000's Warped Tour.
 It is unclear if this is the same version found on the vinyl record.

 "On Vacations" is also a "Used For Glue" b-side, under the title, "On Vacation".

 "Bells" can be found on the Japanese version of the album and as the final b-side for "Used For Glue".